Shredder5262/fetchart_extra/README.md

-# fetchart_extra
+fetchart_extra

 A beets
- plugin that extends the built-in fetchart to download extra album artwork: discart (CD art), back covers, and spines.
+ plugin that extends the built-in fetchart to download and manage extra album artwork: discart (CD art), back covers, and spines.
+It checks your filesystem first, then fetches from multiple sources, and applies post-processing so your artwork is consistent, clean, and properly sized.

 ✨ Features

-Fetches artwork from multiple sources:
+Artwork types supported:

+Discart (CD label art)

+Back covers

+Spines

+Sources:

 Fanart.tv